 In Sanskrit, the word “sneha” (oil) also means “love”.
 When we take the time to provide ourselves with love and appreciation through self-abhy, we affirm a positive relationship with our bodies.
 It’s wonderful to replace those worn-out messages of criticism about this or that body part with self-affirming messages during self-abhy!

 Self-abhy strengthens the body, increases stamina, and tones muscles.
 It smoothes the skin, prevents wrinkles, and improves the sense of touch.
 It calms the mind and helps promote sound sleep.
-It pacifies the doshas if correct oils are used.
-The oil creates a protective layer between us and the environmental toxins we encounter, and it promotes faster healing of the body and psychology.
+Read more: Ayurvedic Self-Massage

 This is the last in a series of three articles on the scientific studies that support meditation.
 Once again, there was more research than I could include in the last two articles on meditation benefits, so this month I’ll address even more meditation benefits.
 You can find previous articles by choosing the category “meditation” in the right side bar at marciarandalldebard.com.